brendano/gfl_syntax/scripts/FUDG_JSON.md

   * TODO: use `$$` instead?
 - single words: `W(fair)`
 - multiwords: `MW(above_all)`
-- CBB multiwords, a compromise between annotations which do not agree on multiwords (these are to be interpreted as CBBs in the graph): `CBBMW(above_all)`
+- FE multiwords, a compromise between annotations which do not agree on multiwords (these are to be interpreted as FEs in the graph): `FEMW(above_all)`
-- CBBs: `CBB1`
+- FEs: `FE1`

 `"node2words"`
 --------------

-The root node (if present) and every single word, multiword, and CBB multiword should be mapped to a list of tokens that are subsumed by that node.
+The root node (if present) and every single word, multiword, and FE multiword should be mapped to a list of tokens that are subsumed by that node.

   * the root node is mapped to pseudo-token `"$$"` (TODO: get rid of this?)
-  * tokens belonging to a multiword must not also appear in any other lexical node (another multiword or a single-word or CBBMW node)
+  * tokens belonging to a multiword must not also appear in any other lexical node (another multiword or a single-word or FEMW node)
-  * single-word tokens and their subsumed CBBMWs should both have entries
+  * single-word tokens and their subsumed FEMWs should both have entries

 `"extra_node2words"`
 --------------------